 - 651: near Merv is killed the last Sassanian ruler Yazdegerd III, the city is taken by Arab army, Islam is brought to these ancient Persian lands.
-Merv becomes capital of Khorasana – a province of Umayyad state.
+Merv becomes the capital of Khorasana – a province of Umayyad state.

 - 671: in order to dilute the local Persian population and to conquer and subdue Central Asia, 50,000 Arab troops are sent to the city.
 Soon Merv becomes the most fervent supporter of Islam in Central Asia, earlier than the remaining Persia.

 - 748: Merv for a short while becomes a center of the newly founded Abbasid Caliphate, but the capital soon is moved to a newly built city – Baghdad.
 Merv provides urban planning and architectural inspiration for Baghdad and other Arab cities.
-City is increasing, more and more scientists are coming to study in the enormous libraries of Merv.
+The city is increasing, more and more scientists are coming to study in the enormous libraries of Merv.

 - The 9th century: Arab rule gradually becomes weaker and Persians take over the governance of Merv.
 Here are more than 10 great libraries, the city still is a major center of Christianity and at the same time – one of the great centers of Islam teaching.

 - 813 – 818: Merv is declared as a center of the Muslim world by caliph al-Ma’mun.